 Perfect For: When Someone Insisted On Staying In Hollywood

 You told them multiple times that even though they have similar names, Hollywood is nowhere near Westwood, but Dad found a hotel deal and wouldn’t let it go.
 Now he’s suggesting Katsuya and you need to take control of the situation.
 The answer is Gwen.
-The space is gorgeous, the place is appropriately special occasion-ish, and menus range from outrageous ten-course extravaganzas to a more Dad-friendly $55 three course option.
-Once he’s a bottle of wine in you can tell him about the $175 Wagyu supplement you slipped in.
+The space is gorgeous, the place is appropriately special occasion-ish, and while they do have an outrageous 10-course extravaganza, the a la carte options are probably more Dad-friendly.
+Once he’s a bottle of wine in you can tell him about the $190 Wagyu you ordered while he was in the bathroom.

 Perfect For: When You Suspect Everyone Just Wants The Cheesecake Factory